 In 2018, I am 5 generations removed from slavery.

-My 3rd Great Grandfather (one of them) was born a slave in Alabama on Valentine’s Day 1840.
+My 3rd Great Grandfather, Church Tipton was born into slavery in Alabama on Valentine’s Day 1840.

-When he secured his freedom, he joined the Union Army in the waning days of the American Civil War, where he rose to the rank of Corporal.
+When he secured his freedom, he joined the Union Army in the waning days of the American Civil War, where he rose to the rank of Corporal (his name is engraved on the base of the African American Civil War Veterans Memorial in Washington D.C along with that of my 4th Great Grandfather, Peter Branch.

 For the sake of perspective – he is the Great Grandfather of my maternal Grandmother, her father (my Great Grandfather) was named after him and like his Grandfather, he joined the Army during World War I.